 It would seem that parents would not necessarily be required to regularly inspect the cup every minor that comes into their home or attends a party or face criminal charges.
 However, it would not be difficult to imagine a circumstance where a parent might engage in reckless behavior in this context.
 There does not appear to be any Indiana cases that squarely address how an adult can recklessly provide or furnish alcohol.
 However, what if parents permitted their teenage children to host a party in their basement and did so knowing that the fridge was full of wine and alcohol?
 Do parents need to lock up or secure their alcohol in their home?
 What if a parent’s child or his or her friend drinks in the home without the parent’s knowledge?
 These are questions that a court may need to consider in the future, but ones which parents should be mindful of now during this holiday season.
 An experienced Indiana criminal defense attorney can help you with the questions you are bound to have.

 If you have been charged with a crime or are facing a civil lawsuit, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law, and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.